- HIV/AIDS 101

 - Ask community leaders to increase their response to addressing the epidemic.

-- Get involved with or host an event for the Awareness Day in your community.
+- Get involved with or host an event for the awareness day.

-- Visit AIDS.gov for information from the Federal government about HIV/AIDS prevention, testing, treatment, research, and using new media in response to HIV/AIDS.
+- Visit AIDS.gov for information from the Federal government about HIV prevention, testing, treatment, research.

 - Learn about using digital communication in response to HIV.